Leonard of Noblac: Notable dedications

 Various places refer to this saint.
 Notable among these is the town of St Leonards-on-Sea in East Sussex, England.
 Sussex is also home to St Leonard's Forest.
 This part of England has a significant number of dedications to St Leonard.
 Some of the best-known are the parish church of St Leonard in Hythe, Kent, with its famous ossuary and St. Leonard%27s, Shoreditch in London.
 There is a cluster of dedications in the West Midlands region, including the original parish churches of Bridgnorth (now a redundant church and used for community purposes) and Bilston, as well as White Ladies Priory, a ruined Augustinian house.
 The largest hospital in northern mediaeval England was an Augustinian foundation dedicated to St. Leonard, in York; its partial ruins are to be found in the Museum Gardens although undercroft remains lie some hundred yards away and are used as a bar under the York Theatre Royal.
 In Newton Abbot, Devon, there is both a chapel of ease dedicated to St Leonard, first recorded in 1350, and a replacement church built in 1834.
 The chapel was near the bridewell (prison).
 There is also a church dedicated to St Leonard in Wallingford, Oxfordshire; the church is Saxon in origin but it was heavily rebuilt in 1849 in the Victorian gothic revival style by architect Henry Hakewill.
+Clewer, Berkshire is the site of St Leonard's House (formerly Sophia Lodge) & now the headquarters of Legoland Windsor, being formerly the HQ of Billy Smart's Windsor Safari Park.

 Several German churches are dedicated to the saint, including St. Leonhard, Frankfurt.

 In Italy almost 225 places are dedicated to the saint, equally distributed in the North (in Friuli, there is the oldest Italian church dedicated to this saint, 774) as well as in the South where the shrine was introduced by the Normans.
 The shrine can be found even in Italian islands such as Sicily, Sardinia, Ischia, Procida.
 In September 2004, a national meeting of the Italian parish churches dedicated to the Saint took place in the small village of Panza d'Ischia where a small chapel of St. Leonard was transformed into a church in 1536.

 The Mediterranean nation of Malta contains a single parish dedicated to this saint, in the town of Kirkop; the parish church was founded on 29 May 1592.
 The saint is known as San Anard Abbati in Maltese.

 In Portugal the parish and church (late 12th century) of Atouguia da Baleia (Peniche) is dedicated to St Leonard.
 The saint's day is commemorated every 6 November (or the closest Sunday).
 This is the only parish dedicated to St Leonard in the country.